Permanent Patent

 What is a Complete Patent Application?

-A complete patent grants the inventor an exclusive legal right to prevent others from making, using, selling, offering for sale, or importing the patented invention.
-This right lasts for 20 years from the filing date.
-The 20-year protection period is designed to encourage innovation and creativity.
-The patent holder has the authority to take legal action against infringers and can decide who to sell, license, or grant rights to the patent.
+A complete patent provides the inventor with exclusive legal rights to stop others from making, using, selling, offering for sale, or importing the invention.
+This protection lasts 20 years from the filing date, promoting innovation.
+The patent holder can enforce their rights, and choose to sell, license, or grant permissions for the patented invention.

 Benefits of Patent Registration